 From Galway, you can take a boat to the remote Aran Islands, where Irish is still the first language and where you can find some of Galway’s most historic ruins and weather-beaten scenery.

-County Galway has culture, history and nature, which is why this is easily one of the most beautiful counties in Ireland.
+County Galway has culture, history and nature, which is why this is easily one of the prettiest counties in Ireland.

 County Clare is another beautiful county along Ireland’s Wild Atlantic Way, that’s equally as renowned as County Galway for its exceptional coastline.
 County Clare isn’t known for its towns or cities, but is instead known mostly for its dramatic natural scenery.